thomas-tams/mlops_02476_project/reports/README.md

 ---

-Constructed an interactive container sessions from the mlopsdtu_local_train, where we used GPU support, as well as mounted the outputs/ and models/ directories.
+We have used Docker in different ways in our project.
+During development, we have constructed an interactive container sessions from the mlopsdtu_local_train, where we used GPU support, as well as mounted the outputs/ and models/ directories:

 `docker run --rm --gpus all -it -v $(pwd)/outputs:/app/outputs -v $(pwd)/models:/app/models mlopsdtu_local_train sh`

-In this session we setup a wandb sweep wandb sweep src/mlops_project_tcs/sweeps/sweep.yaml
+In this session we setup a wandb sweep:

+`wandb sweep src/mlops_project_tcs/sweeps/sweep.yaml`

-And ran the training agent for training
+And ran the training agent for training.

 The Google Cloud based models are pushed to Google Cloud Container Registry and runs on Google Cloud Run services and are available at FastAPI backend: https://mlops-api-707742802258.europe-west1.run.app and Streamlit frontend: https://mlops-frontend-707742802258.europe-west1.run.app mlops-api-707742802258.europe-west1.run.app

-To access our dockerfiles, use the following link: https://github.com/thomas-tams/mlops_02476_project/tree/main/dockerfiles
+To access our project dockerfiles, use the following link: https://github.com/thomas-tams/mlops_02476_project/tree/main/dockerfiles

  ---